 - Jamais Vu (Play as Raiden and infiltrate the base that has been taken over by Body Snatchers)

-Almost all of the story in Ground Zeroes is explained via Cassette Tapes which the player can collect in both Side-Ops and the Main Mission, these can be accessed either in game in real time as you play or in the main menu and they in turn also provide a lot of smaller pieces of detail on events leading up to the actual mission and the characters that that you encounter.
+Almost all of the story in Ground Zeroes is explained via cassette tapes, which the player can collect in Side-Ops and the Main Mission.
+These can be accessed either in game via the Sony Walkman or in the main menu.
+These audio recordings provide many smaller details concerning the events leading up to the Ground Zeroes mission and the characters that play a role in the main story.
+Several of these cassettes also serve as a recap of the events in Metal Gear Solid 3: Snake Eater and Metal Gear Solid: Peace Walker.

-Some of these challenges come in the form of extracting both targets in the assassination mission instead of killing them, fastest marking of all enemies with the binoculars and so on.
-You are scored at the end of each mission by how stealthy you were and if anyone was killed, scores go from D to S , all missions have a normal and hard difficulty setting.
+There are also multiple challenges in the game, which come in the form of extracting both targets in the assassination mission instead of killing them, fastest marking of all enemies with the binoculars and so on.
+Players are scored at the end of each mission by the number of alerts, time spent on the mission, the number of enemies killed, and several other factors.
+Players are ranked on a scale of "D" to "S," with "D" being the lowest rank and "S" being the highest.
+All missions have a "Normal" and "Hard" difficulty setting, with the largest changes being the difficulty of the enemies and the

 At the Metal Gear 25th Anniversary event, Kojima Productions showed a twenty-minute demonstration of the FOX engine and the game to attendees.
 Photography or video was not allowed, although excited reactions from attendees surfaced via Twitter.

 A few days later at PAX Prime 2012, Kojima showed the same trailer and gameplay at his "Past, Present, and the Future of METAL GEAR" panel, and shortly later released it online.
 The trailer was as much of a reveal of Ground Zeroes as it was for FOX Engine.
-Setting for the footage was a military base during a heavily rainy night, showing rain and wind effects.
-Also detailed was plot for the game, and Snake's objective at the facility.
+The setting for the footage was Camp Omega during a rainy night, showing rain and wind effects.
+Also detailed was plot points for the game, and Snake's objective at the facility.

-Shortly after PAX Prime 2012, Kojima tweeted that Ground Zeroes is also not what wa known as Project Ogre, another "open world" game on the FOX Engine.
+Shortly after PAX Prime 2012, Kojima tweeted that Ground Zeroes is not what was known as Project Ogre, another "open world" game on the FOX Engine.
 Project Ogre was later revealed to be Metal Gear Solid V: The Phantom Pain.